What is a tax reference number

 UK alternatives to a tax identification number

-• National Insurance number: A National Insurance number is a unique number assigned by HM Revenue & Customs (HMRC) to individuals for social security and pension purposes.
-It is also used as a form of identification for tax-related matters.
+• National Insurance Number (NIN): This unique number is assigned by HM Revenue & Customs (HMRC) for social security and pension purposes.
+It also acts as an identification number for tax matters.

-• Company Registration Number (CRN): Companies must register with Companies House and be assigned a CRN.
-It is also used as a form of identification for tax-related matters.
+• Company Registration Number (CRN): Businesses must register with Companies House to receive a CRN.
+This number is essential for identifying the company in tax-related activities.

 DNS-Accountants